Advance decisions (living wills)

 What is an advance decision (living will)?

-- An advance decision to refuse treatment: if you feel strongly that there are some medical treatments you would not want to receive in certain circumstances you can formalise your wishes in an advance decision.
 It allows you to refuse treatment, even if this might lead to your death.
 An advance decision is legally binding which means that those caring for you must follow your instructions.
 However it will only be used if you lose the capacity to make or communicate decisions about your treatment.

 What should I think about when making an advance decision?